daraghhollman/JUPT/docs/source/installation.md

 ## Testing
 To test if the tool was installed correctly, you can run the script with the default config file by running the following command from the **JUPT/** repository:
 `python jupt.py default_config.ini`

+Note that this initial test may take some time, as the requested data needs to first be downloaded.